 Marketing and sales alignment is critical to the success of your entire business.
 Fortunately, sales enablement initiatives driven by a comprehensive demand generation strategy can promote unification across marketing and sales and, in turn, close more business.

-The list below features sales enablement methods that can be executed by your marketing team to close the gap between marketing and sales.
+The list below features foundational sales enablement methods, tactics and examples that can be executed by your marketing team to close the gap between marketing and sales.

 Sales Enablement Methods